atomind-ai/mlip-arena/README.md

 ## Contribute

+MLIP Arena is now in pre-alpha.
+If you're interested in joining the effort, please reach out to Yuan at [cyruscy@berkeley.edu](mailto:cyrusyc@berkeley.edu).

 ### Add new MLIP models

 If you have pretrained MLIP models that you would like to contribute to the MLIP Arena and show benchmark in real-time, please follow these steps: